 Treatment of POP can include non-surgical treatments like the use of a pessary.
 Early stage POP can be treated with the MonaLisa Touch® laser.
 Normally, these less-invasive treatments are attempted first.
 If the condition is more advanced, surgery may be indicated.
 Dr. Clark will do a thorough consultation and review of your medical history before recommending a treatment plan for you.
 The goal is to reduce pain and improve the quality of your day-to-day life.

 If you’re experiencing pain or other symptoms that you think are associated with POP, it’s important that you speak to your doctor as soon as possible.
 The faster treatment can begin, the better.

-At The Clark Center For Urogynecology, we accept most major PPO medical insurance plans.
-Here is a short list of just some of the most popular plans we accept.
-Please call your insurance carrier for specific questions about your coverage and to confirm that this physician is currently a contracting provider on you plan.
-We are contracted with some HMO's.
-Please contact our office and ask for Patty if you do not see your insurance provider listed.
+At The Clark Center For Urogynecology, we accept Medicare, most major PPO medical insurance plans, and some HMO plans.
+Please call your insurance carrier for specific questions about your coverage and to confirm that this physician is currently a contracting provider on your plan.

 "Excellent doctor!
 I can't say enough good things about this physician! "

 "Excellent physician.
 Very clear and concise when explaining options and treatments. "